Shinjuku Prince Hotel

 - Vending machine (drinks)

-Tokyo’s most notorious red-light district was famously named for a kabuki theatre that was never built; instead you’ll find an urban...
+Tokyo’s most notorious red-light district, which covers several blocks north of Yasukuni-dōri, was famously named for a kabuki theatre...

 Garam is a cool little reggae club with a friendly owner and no Rasta poseurs.
 The house DJ spins a mix of dub, hip-hop and roots...

 A rooftop night market that spans the Asian continent, Asia-yokochō has vendors dishing out everything from Korean bibimbap to...